 - Evaluating information – Learning the difference between scholarly and popular materials

 - Tracking the literature to find articles which cited an important work

 - Requesting articles and books through Interlibrary Loan / Document Delivery Service (ILLiad)

 - Citation and research management skills

-The Yale-NUS librarians are happy to meet with students about their research needs.
-Students can drop by the Library; however, for in-depth questions, we recommend requesting a consultation with a Librarian.
+The Yale-NUS College librarians are available to meet with students about their research needs.
+Students can drop by the Library for assistance; however, for in-depth questions, we recommend requesting a consultation with a Librarian.